- Download our Moving to France Guide (PDF)

 Admission requirements and tuition fees of private schools in France may vary considerably.
 Proof of residence is not usually required, but some schools may request previous school records and entrance exams.
 Tuition for state-sponsored schools is generally significantly less than that of privately funded schools.

 International schools in France

-There are many international schools in France, though most are located in its large commercial centres such as Paris.
-These schools generally either uphold the teaching language and curriculum of an expat's home country or subscribe to the International Baccalaureate curriculum and teach in English.
+There are many international schools in France, though most are located in large commercial centres such as Paris.
+These schools generally either uphold the teaching language and curriculum of an expat's home country, or subscribe to the International Baccalaureate curriculum and teach in English.

 Turnover rates for both teachers and students tend to be high in international schools in France, though this is largely the result of expat families not living in a country for more than a few years at a time.

-While educational standards and school size tend to vary, high tuition fees are generally constant.
-Nevertheless, international schools in France are ideal for expat families who would like to maintain consistency in their child's education, who plan to stay in France for a short time, or who have high school-aged children looking to attend university in their home country.
+While educational standards and school sizes tend to vary, high tuition fees are common.
+Nevertheless, international schools in France are ideal for expat families who would like to maintain consistency in their child's education, who plan to stay in France for a short time, or who have high-school-aged children looking to attend university in their home country.

 France has fairly adequate infrastructure in place to support children with special needs.
 Both public and private schools in France try to cater for the needs of students with special needs through the use of specialist teaching assistants.
 The Maison Départmenetale des Personnes Handicapeés (MDPH) is the organisation charged with evaluating a child's special needs and work with the Commission des Droits et de l'Autonomie des Personnes Handicapeés (CDAPH) to create a personalised learning plan.

 When it isn’t possible for a special-needs student to adjust to a mainstream school, the options include special schools or private tutors.
 The availability of additional staff and facilities to accommodate special-needs students often depends on the school as well as the area in which it's located.
 Expat parents are most likely to find this type of support at schools in major French cities.